- Excellent performance

 The 2020 Kia Stinger wasn’t merely molded to emulate German uber sedans from BMW and Audi, it was designed to beat them at their own game.

-The entry-level engine delivers a decent 255 horsepower and can be had with either rear or all-wheel drive.
+The entry-level engine delivers a decent 255 hp and can be had with either rear or all-wheel drive.
 The 365-hp twin-turbo V-6 is a worthwhile upgrade that can catapult the big sedan to 60 mph in around 4.7 seconds.
 No matter what’s underhood, the Stinger uses a smooth-shifting 8-speed automatic transmission with paddle shifters.

 Though the 2020 Stinger handles well, it isn’t a track machine.
 Its supple suspension takes big bumps with ease, and its narrow tires help it feel reasonably tossable around town.
 Sticker rubber would help on a track, but we concede that few shoppers likely care about the car’s closed-course prowess.